simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 By default, it shows all accounts and their latest ending balances (including the balances of subaccounts). if you specify a query on the command line, it shows just the matched accounts and the balances from matched transactions.

-Account names are normally indented to show the hierarchy (tree mode).
+Account names are shown as a flat list by default.
+Press `T` to toggle tree mode.
+In flat mode, account balances are exclusive of subaccounts, except where subaccounts are hidden by a depth limit (see below).
+In tree mode, all account balances are inclusive of subaccounts.

-To see less detail, set a depth limit by pressing a number key, `1` to `9`.
+To see less detail, press a number key, `1` to `9`, to set a depth limit.
+Or use `-` to decrease and `+`/`=` to increase the depth limit.
 `0` shows even less detail, collapsing all accounts to a single total.
-`-` and `+` (or `=`) decrease and increase the depth limit.
 To remove the depth limit, set it higher than the maximum account depth, or press `ESCAPE`.

-`F` toggles flat mode, in which accounts are shown as a flat list, with their full names.
-In this mode, account balances exclude subaccounts, except for accounts at the depth limit (as with hledger's balance command).

 `H` toggles between showing historical balances or period balances.
 Historical balances (the default) are ending balances at the end of the report period,